 And finally, what happens with the privacy and security concerns around data migration?

 Data migration, data privacy, and data security all need data mapping and cataloging efforts.
 A company must first understand what data it has and how it travels and is utilized within the business to safeguard it.
-If data privacy and security measures have already been accomplished, the data transfer team can benefit from it.
+If teams adopt data privacy and security in time, the data transfer team can benefit from it.
 When a company is considering a data privacy or security program (highly recommended for any size company), they should look for ways to combine part of their work with data migration efforts.
 Furthermore, a migration team can work with (and understand) the relational benefits of doing so – a company can save a lot of time, resources, and expenses.